SmolaS/SmolaS/README.md

 - 👋 Hi, I’m @SmolaS
 - 👀 I’m interested in gaming, ww2 history, aviation, military and motorsport.
-- 🌱 I’m currently studying on Elecronics and Telecomunications on AGH in Kraków.
+- 🌱 I’m currently studying Elecronics and Telecomunications on AGH in Kraków.
 - 🎮 Member of AGH Code Industry.
 - 📫 How to reach me:
 -  linkedin.com/in/szymonsmoła